 The Big Chop

 A big chop is when you cut your hair down to its natural state.
-There is no one length to one’s’ natural state unless you plan to join the beautiful #baldislife gang.
+There is no one length to one’s natural state unless you plan to join the beautiful #baldislife gang.
 The point is to eliminate any processed or damaged hair.
 Processed hair includes permed, dyed, and relaxed hair.
 Due to straightening my hair so much over the years, I had heat damage throughout my hair.
-Personally, I did my ‘big chop’ to achieve healthy curl patterns and hair.
+Personally, I did my big chop to achieve healthy curl patterns and hair.
 However, chopping majority of your hair is not the only way to start your natural hair journey.
-There is…

 When you decide to transition to natural hair you decide to retain your length and as your new growth comes in you can gradually begin to chop away at the damaged hair.
 On the other hand, another way would be to let the new the growth grow and cut the damaged hair all at once.
 Both methods require a lot of patience and protective styling.

 In the beginning, I tried transitioning for awhile but, lost patience.
 I was tired of seeing straight ends while doing my twist outs which resulted in my big chop.
 It literally would drive me crazy!!
 Either choice is definitely personal and should be given thought.
 (Tip: Perm Rods maybe your best friend. )

 What is considered to be protective styling, has always been debatable.
 Naturally, it is any hairstyle that results in…you guessed it, protection.
 I wouldn’t steer anyone away from trying different protective styles because of everyone?s hair is different and it’s necessary to learn what works for you.
 Not to mention, what style you feel confident rocking, that part.
 For instance, I’ve seen amazing results from salons that specialized in healthy hair and retaining length through wearing only weaves.
 I’ve also, seen girls who’ve worn box braids and had minimal breakage.
 So, it’s important to know your hair, stylish and do your research before trying new styles.